DragonMinded/libdragon/boot/README.md

    file is 256-byte aligned.
 IPL3 will linearly scan the ROM searching for the ELF file, so the closest the file is to the top of the ROM, the fastest it will boot.
+   * The ELF file can have multiple PT_LOAD segments, all of them will be loaded.
+   * The virtual address of loadable segments must be 8-byte aligned.
+   * The file offset of loadable segments must be 2-byte aligned.
  * IPL3 does not read or care about the 64-byte header of the ROM.
 Feel free to change it at your please.
  * IPL3 passes some boot flags to the application in DMEM.
 This is different